info@rubertpartners.com |

 A postnuptial agreement is a written contract between spouses signed after the wedding.
 It typically outlines how assets, debts, and obligations will be managed during the marriage and in case of its dissolution—through divorce, separation, or death.

-It can also address spousal maintenance, ownership of businesses, and handling of property.
-Unlike prenuptial agreements, which are signed in anticipation of marriage, postnups are intended to address matters once the marriage is already underway.
+It may also address spousal maintenance, business ownership, and property arrangements.
+Unlike prenuptial agreements, which are signed in anticipation of marriage, postnups are designed to regulate matters once the marriage is already in effect.

 Why Are Postnups Becoming More Common in the UAE?

-Several factors explain the rising interest in postnups among UAE-based couples:
+Several factors explain the growing interest in postnuptial agreements among UAE-based couples:

-• Cross-border families: Many couples in the UAE hold different nationalities, cultural backgrounds, and legal expectations.
-A postnup can help clarify which financial principles apply.
+- Cross-border families: Many couples have different nationalities, cultures, and legal expectations.
+A postnup helps clarify which financial principles apply.

-• Uncertainty of default divorce rules: Without a valid agreement, UAE courts may apply Sharia principles by default (particularly for Muslim couples) or other statutory laws, depending on the couple’s religion and nationality.
+- Uncertainty of default divorce rules: Without an agreement, UAE courts may apply Sharia principles or statutory laws depending on religion and nationality.

-• Major life events: Birth of children, inheritance, or business ventures may prompt couples to structure financial rights and responsibilities more clearly.
+- Major life events: Children, inheritances, or new business ventures often prompt couples to reassess financial arrangements.

-• Preserving harmony: In some cases, couples use a postnup to resolve disagreements or re-establish boundaries following periods of strain in the relationship.
+- Preserving harmony: In some cases, postnups are used to resolve disagreements or re-establish boundaries after periods of strain.

 The Legal Framework in the UAE